apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 A very common scenario in log collection is a large number of log producing clients sending data to a few consumer agents that are attached to the storage subsystem.
-For examples, logs collected from hundreds of web servers sent to a dozen of agents that write to HDFS cluster.
+For example, logs collected from hundreds of web servers sent to a dozen of agents that write to HDFS cluster.

 .. figure:: images/UserGuide_image02.png